touying-typ/touying/src/configs.typ

 ///
 /// - `new-subsubsubsection-slide` (function): The function to create a new slide for a new subsubsubsection.
 The default value is `none`.
 ///
+/// - `show-strong-with-alert` (bool): Whether to show strong with alert.
+The default value is `true`.
+///
 /// - `datetime-format` (auto, string): The format of the datetime.
 The default value is `auto`.
 ///
 /// - `appendix` (bool): Is touying in the appendix mode.
 The last-slide-counter will be frozen in the appendix mode.
 The default value is `false`.